Convention Relating to the Status of Refugees: Parties

-As of 20 January 2020, there were 146 parties to the Convention, and 147 to the Protocol.
-Madagascar and Saint Kitts and Nevis are parties only to the Convention, while Cape Verde, the United States of America and Venezuela are parties only to the Protocol.
+As of 20 January 2020, there were 146 parties to the convention, and 147 to the Protocol.
+Madagascar and Saint Kitts and Nevis are parties only to the convention, while Cape Verde, the United States of America and Venezuela are parties only to the Protocol.
 Since the US ratified the Protocol in 1968, it undertook a majority of the obligations spelled out in the original 1951 document (Articles 2-34), and Article 1 as amended in the Protocol, as "supreme Law of the Land".

 Definition of refugee

+Article 1(A) of the convention "grandfathers" in those accepted under previous conventions:

+without excluding anyone falling under subsection 2 who was ruled not a refugee under previous systems.

-Article 1 of the Convention defines a refugee as:
+Article 1(A)(2) of the convention defines a refugee as a person who:

-With the passage of time and the emergence of new refugee situations, the need was increasingly felt to make the provisions of the 1951 Convention applicable to such new refugees.
+With the passage of time and the emergence of new refugee situations, the need was increasingly felt to make the date specific provisions of the 1951 Convention applicable to later refugees.
 As a result, a Protocol Relating to the Status of Refugees was prepared, and entered into force on 4 October 1967.
-The UNHCR is called upon to provide international protection to refugees falling within its competence.
-The Protocol defined refugee to mean any person within the 1951 Convention definition as if the words "As a result of events occurring before 1 January 1951 and ..." were omitted.
+The UNHCR is called upon to provide international protection for refugees falling within its competence.
+The protocol defined refugee to mean any person within the 1951 Convention definition as if the words "As a result of events occurring before 1 January 1951 and ..." were omitted.

 Several groups have built upon the 1951 Convention to create a more objective definition.
-While their terms differ from those of the 1951 Convention, the Convention has significantly shaped the new, more objective definitions.
-They include the 1969 Convention Governing the Specific Aspects of Refugee Problems in Africa by the Organisation of African Unity (since 2002 African Union) and the 1984 Cartagena Declaration, while nonbinding, also sets out regional standards for refugees in South and Central Americas, Mexico and the Caribbean.
+While their terms differ from those of the 1951 Convention, the convention has significantly shaped the new, more objective definitions.
+They include the 1969 Convention Governing the Specific Aspects of Refugee Problems in Africa by the Organisation of African Unity (since 2002 African Union) and the 1984 Cartagena Declaration which, while nonbinding, also sets out regional standards for refugees in South and Central Americas, Mexico and the Caribbean.

-Scholars have started to consider this definition unsuitable for contemporary society, where for example environmental refugees are not captured in the definition.
+Some scholars have started to consider this definition unsuitable for contemporary society, as, for example, environmental refugees are not captured in the definition.